techidaily/site-fox-blue/source/_posts/updated-a-step-by-step-process-for-podcast-rss-creation-for-2024.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1983474/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
-## Part 4\.
-How To Create an RSS Feed for a Podcast?

-However, there is also a case that if you use a self-hosted website for podcasting, you'll require a plugin to generate your podcast RSS feeds.
-You can't use it as it'll include other blog content instead of the podcast, although your website might have its own RSS feed,

-Then it's high time to create a podcast RSS feed.
-Nevertheless, the process depends on whether you're using a hosting service or not.
-Read on to find out how to create an RSS feed with or without a hosting platform;

 ### Method 1: Create an RSS feed with hosting platforms

 As mentioned, once you create an account with a podcast hosting website, your podcast RSS Feed will be automatically created.
 So you just need to complete your account setup, and once you publish a new podcast episode, you can find the RSS Feed in the relevant section of the podcast hosting platform.